Michigan vs. Michigan State NCAA Football Odds, Plays and Insights | October 30, 2021

 - Michigan State has played seven games, with five wins against the spread.

-- The Spartans have been underdogs by 4 points or more once this year and covered the spread.

-- Michigan State's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Michigan State's games this year have hit the over on three of seven set point totals (42.9%).

-- Michigan State is 4-0-1 against the spread and 5-0 overall when the team amasses more than 299 yards.
+- In games that Michigan State churns out more than 299.0 yards, the team is 4-0-1 against the spread and 5-0 overall.

-- The Spartans have turned the ball over seven times, three fewer times than the Wolverines have forced turnovers (10).
+- This year the Spartans have seven turnovers, three fewer than the Wolverines have takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.